pyconau/2021-website/data/Page/speakers-live-logistics.md

 Our community platform will be [Venueless](https://venueless.org); that's where all of our speakers and attendees will be gathering.
 The videos will feed into there from a video streaming system

 - **90 minutes before** your talk, please be on Discord and let us know you're online in #speaker-checkin
-- **60 minutes before** your talk, gplease request a Tech Check in #tech-check.
+- **60 minutes before** your talk, please request a Tech Check in #tech-check.
 The AV team will help you check your set-up, and give last minute advice.
 - **15 minutes before** your talk, the green room AV team will check you are ready.
 You'll be invited to the streaming backstage for further instructions.